apache/yunikorn-web/README.md

 ## Local development

 The app depends on [json-server](https://www.npmjs.com/package/json-server) for data.
 Install json-server locally.
-Run `make start-jsonserver` to start json-server for local development.
+Run `yarn start:srv` to start json-server for local development.
-Run `ng serve` to start angular dev server and navigate to `http://localhost:4200/`.
+Run `yarn start` to start the angular development server and navigate to `http://localhost:4200/`.

 ## Docker for production